groonga/groonga/doc/source/reference/functions/query.rst

 ``match_columns``
 """""""""""""""""

-It specifies the default target column for fulltext search by ``query_string`` parameter value.
+Specifies the default target column for fulltext search by ``query_string`` parameter value.
 It is the same role as :ref:`select-match-columns` parameter in ``select``.

 ``query_string``
 """"""""""""""""

-It specifies the search condition in :doc:`/reference/grn_expr/query_syntax`.
+Specifies the search condition in :doc:`/reference/grn_expr/query_syntax`.
 It is the same role as ``query`` parameter in ``select``.